celibrary/System_Lib/WordPress.md

 `define('FS_METHOD','direct');`

 Good to change defaults to add barrier to hacking.
 They will assume defaults.
-`:wq` not sure what this does?  will have to investigate.

 Save and close Nano file.

 ## Finish